jessetane/terminal-stream/readme.md

 Implementing something like RPC over a streaming transport (e.g. TCP) requires an intermediate mechanism to ensure only complete messages are delivered to the application, even though messages may be combined or fragmented in unpredictable ways.

 ## How
 Messages sent from a terminal stream are prefixed with a 32bit unsigned integer indicating the number of bytes they contain (accordingly the maximum message size is 2^32 bits or 4GB).
-As pieces of the message reach the next terminal stream in the pipeline, they are buffered into memory until the entire content is available, at which point a `message` event is dispatched with its `detail` property set to the content.
+As pieces of the message reach the next terminal stream in the pipeline, they are buffered into memory until the entire content is available, at which point a `message` event is dispatched with its `data` property set to the content.
 Note that a terminal stream will only work with an ordered underlying transport.

 ## Example
 ``` javascript